BabylonJS/Documentation/content/How_To/WebXR/WebXR_Augmented_Reality.md

 const anchorPromise = anchorSystem.addAnchorAtPositionAndRotationAsync(position, rotationQuaternion);
 ```

-Note that `anchorPromie` will return a *native XRAnchor* when fulfilled.
+Note that `anchorPromise` will return a *native XRAnchor* when fulfilled.
 This will provide you with what the browser returns.
 To work with anchors **in the babylon way**, we use the observables defined in the anchor module:

 ```javascript
 anchorSystem.onAnchorAddedObservable.add((anchor) => {